InterDigitalInc/AdvantEDGE/docs/overview/edge-services/overview-state-transfer.md

 AdvantEDGE provides a state transfer service that facilitates UE state transfer between instances of a multi-edge group.

 To use the state transfer service, multi-edge application instances must:
-1. Create & Configure a Mobility Group (MG) using the MG Manager service REST API _**Note:** The MG is automatically created by the AdvantEDGE platform at scenario deployment time, based on the multi-edge group defined in the scenario; therefore, there is no need to create the MG via the MG Manager API._
+1. Create & Configure a Mobility Group (MG) using the MG Manager service REST API<br/>
+   _**Note:** The MG is automatically created by the AdvantEDGE platform at scenario deployment time, based on the multi-edge group defined in the scenario; therefore, there is no need to create the MG via the MG Manager API._
 2. Register to the MG using the MG Manager service REST API
 3. Implement the MG Application State Transfer REST API to handle MG application state events